Wang Chi-lin: Career

 In 2018, Wang won the bronze medal at the 2018 World Championships with Chen Hung-ling.
 He then represented Chinese Taipei in the 2018 Asian Games, helping the team won the men's team bronze medal.

-Since his partner Chen Hung-ling decided to retire from the international competition, Wang then made a new partnership with Lee Yang.
+When his partner Chen Hung-ling retired from the international competition, Wang formed a new partnership with Lee Yang.
 Wang and Lee were classmates in junior high school.
 The duo reached six finals in the 2019 BWF World Tour, managing to win the Spain Masters, Orléans Masters, India Open, and Korea Masters.
 He also finished as the mixed doubles finalist in the Spain Masters with new partner Cheng Chi-ya.

 In 2021, at the 2020 Tokyo Olympics, he and his partner Lee Yang defeated the 2018 World Champions' Li Junhui and Liu Yuchen in the men's doubles final.
 They became the first unseeded pair to win a gold medal in the Olympics' men's doubles badminton.
 This was Chinese Taipei's first Olympic medal in badminton.
 In 2022, Wang and Lee were named two of Taiwan's Ten Outstanding Young Persons by the Junior Chamber International Taiwan.

 Wang (right) pictured with Lee Yang (left) during the 2024 Paris Olympics.

 In 2024, at the 2024 Paris Olympics, he and his partner Lee Yang repeated the feat to win in the men's doubles finals as an unseeded pair, making history as the first men’s doubles pair to successfully defend their Olympic title.